 As you can see, levels are a really powerful tool to reward and motivate learners.
 79% of employees claim they have gained motivation and purpose at the workplace because of gamified activities.
 They help ensure that each learner is directed towards realistic challenges and relevant content.
 This makes sure that your learning initiatives are targeted and effective.

 Levels help L&D teams create logical learning paths.
 Additionally, by creating a continuous development programme in this way, you are effectively automating the learning process.

 Your learners are able to progress through the content at their own pace, thus reducing the need for regular training interventions.
 This removes a huge amount of workload from the L&D teams, allowing them to focus on designing ways to make training more effective!

 Eager to learn more?
-If you’re ready to take your training to the next level, download our Gamification White Paper by clicking here!
+If you’re ready to take your training to the next level, download our comprehensive gamification guide by clicking here!